Yorkies are tiny dogs.

 Diet And Exercise Habits

 While genetics is beyond your control, your Yorkie’s diet and exercise habits are entirely in your control!
-If he’s larger than average, then you may be at fault here.
+If your dog is larger than average, then you may be at fault.

-You may have been feeding your Yorkie large amounts of food or feeding him more times than recommended.
-You may also have been giving nutritional supplements when none was needed.
+You may have been feeding your Yorkie large amounts of food or feeding it more often than recommended.
+You may also have been giving nutritional supplements when none were needed.

-You may also have been remiss in providing your Yorkie with the opportunity to play, a must since Yorkies are energetic dogs.
-You may live in an apartment complex where he doesn’t have sufficient space to run around, much less play with other dogs.
+You may also have been remiss in providing your Yorkie with the opportunity to play, which is a must since Yorkies are energetic dogs.
+You may live in an apartment complex where it doesn’t have sufficient space to run around, much less play with other dogs.

-Just like humans, Yorkies also need a healthy diet and exercise program to keep them in good health.
-It would help if you discussed ways that your Yorkie can lose his excess weight with his vet.
+Just like humans, Yorkies need a healthy diet and sufficient exercise to keep them in good health.
+If your Yorkie is large because it is overweight (read “How Much Should A Yorkie Weigh?“) it would be a good idea to discuss ways you can help your dog lose the excess weight with your vet.